chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/package-search/mcp.md

 # Package Search MCP Server

 The Package Search MCP Server is an [MCP](https://modelcontextprotocol.io/docs/getting-started/intro) server designed to add ground truth context about code packages to AI agents.
-Our research demonstrates that by exposing the source code of a project's dependencies to an model, we improve its performance on coding tasks and reduce its potential for hallucination.
+Our research demonstrates that by exposing the source code of a project's dependencies to a model, we improve its performance on coding tasks and reduce its potential for hallucination.
 Chroma's Package Search MCP server achieves this by exposing tools to allow the model to retrieve necessary context:

 | Tool Name                  | Usage                                                                                                                |
 | -------------------------- | -------------------------------------------------------------------------------------------------------------------- |